diyajain13/covid-prison-population-data-story/README.md

 **Figure 2.** Racial composition of the counted White, Black, and Hispanic incarcerated population over time.
 Source: Dataset on Incarcerated Populations, `populations_states.csv`.

-The second chart shows that the prison population decline was not simply an even decrease across racial groups.
-The racial composition of the counted incarcerated population shifted over time.
+The chart shows that the shares of White, Black, and Hispanic incarcerated populations did not move in identical ways during the period studied, which suggests that the overall population decline affected groups unevenly.

 This is important because total population decline can hide unequal effects.
 If one group’s incarcerated population declines faster than another’s, the overall prison population can shrink while racial disparities remain the same or become more concentrated.

 This finding supports the larger point that decarceration is not automatically equal.
 Looking only at the total number of incarcerated people would miss how the composition of the remaining prison population changed.